-If you’re considering a career as an aged care worker, you could be on the path to a very rewarding and meaningful future.
+If you’re considering a career as an aged care worker, you could be on the path to a very rewarding and meaningful career.

-According to the Australian Bureau of Statistics, the number of Australians aged 85 years and older is projected to double by 2042.
-This means the need for aged care workers is growing, and the demand for qualified aged care staff with it.
+Recent data from the Australian Institute of Health and Welfare reports that by 2066, 1 in 5 Australians will be aged 85 years and older.
+This means the need for aged care workers is growing, and the demand for qualified aged care staff is growing with it.

-What does that mean for you?
-The overhaul of the sector will likely lead to better, more rewarding opportunities for staff.
-Employers will also be looking for qualified staff to enhance the standards of care they offer.
+What does that mean for the current and future workforce?
+The overhaul of the sector continues to improve training, conditions and opportunities for workers.
+The ongoing demand for highly skilled carers means employers are looking for qualified staff to enhance the standards of care they offer.

 What could you earn working in aged care?

 You might be considering an aged care career because of your interest in caring for others.
 That’s a good place to start.
-But a rewarding salary is an equally important component for a successful career.
-The aged care sector has the potential to offer you just that.
+But salary is also an important factor when choosing a career path.

 Your salary as a professional in the aged care sector will vary depending on responsibilities, qualifications, hours and location.